dt2014/COMP90024_Team10/AnsibleScript/README.md

 - Launch:

 ##Description
-This is an Ansible script that manages the software automation.
+There is an Ansible script that manages the software automation.